lfortran/lfortran/doc/src/intrinsics/bit/shiftr.md

 **shiftr(x, shift)** logically right shifts `x` by `shift` number of bits.
 `shiftr` shifts from MSB(**M**ost **S**ignificant **B**it) to LSB(**L**east **S**ignificant **B**it).
 Bits shifted from the right end i.e., LSB bits are lost.
-Zeroes are appened in from the opposite left end.
+Zeroes are appended to the opposite left end.

 ## Types